 Nailhead woven - Consists of a solid background and color and little pinheads' (or small nailheads) of fabric spaced at regular (and very small) intervals.
 The effect of this pattern is that the background color tends to overshadow the nailhead pattern.

 Neoprene - A synthetic rubber that is resistant to oils and aging

 NuBlend fleece - A three-end fleece made of 50% cotton and 50% polyester with an anti-pilling surface.

 Nubuck - A synthetic leather with its finished surface buffed to a slight nap or suede-like appearance.

 Nylon - Nylon has high strength and excellent resilience, superior abrasion resistance and high flexibility

 One-ply yarn - One strand of thread is used to form the yarn that is woven into terry loops.

 Open-end yarn - A process that eliminates some manufacturing steps needed for ring-spun yarn.
 This cost-saving process is passed on to the garments produced.

-Ounces per sq. yd - A measurement of fabric weight, a weight that customers usually ask for when making a comparison to competitive brands.
+Ounces per sq. yd - A measurement of fabric weight.
+Customers usually ask for this value when comparing to competitive brands.